-3. Soil channels that have a slope of more than 2 per cent need to protected (armoured) against erosion.
-This can be achieved by laying and pinning fabric eg polythene, grassing, placing rock etc.
+c) Soil channels that have a slope of more than 2% need to protected (armoured) against erosion.
+This can be achieved by laying and pinning fabric e.g. polythene, grassing, placing rock etc.

-3.2 Contour drains
+2.2 Contour Drains

-- 1. These are temporary runoff control measures and are either constructed daily or in the event of rain to intercept runoff on the site. - 2.
-Intercepted runoff must be directed to a stable outlet. - 3.
-They do not need calculations for their implementation.
-Try to keep their grade at 2 per cent or less, and install more drains as the land becomes steeper.
+- a) These are temporary runoff control measures and are either constructed daily or in the event of rain to intercept runoff on the site. - b) Intercepted runoff must be directed to a stable outlet. - c) They do not need calculations for their implementation.
+Try to keep their grade at 2% or less, and install more drains as the land becomes steeper.